-Ten to 30 percent of individuals with psoriasis develop arthritis or joint inflammation, usually appearing at 40-50 years of age.
-Two percent of Caucasians in the United States suffer from psoriasis and arthritic symptoms.
+Psoriatic arthritis is a chronic condition involving both joint and skin inflammation.
+10-30 percent of people with psoriasis develop the condition, usually between 40 and 50 years of age.
+Two percent of Caucasians in the United States suffer from psoriasis and psoriatic arthritis.

-Psoriatic arthritis can be categorized into 5 types:
+Psoriatic arthritis can be categorized into five types: